Zalmoxes: Paleobiology

 Zalmoxes has a more robust build than its precursors and more derived relatives.
 Infraspecific ontogenetic growth is relatively well known in Zalmoxes as there is juvenile material known for the species.
 Nopcsa proposed that the animals of the Hateg Basin, which were smaller than their relatives elsewhere, adapted through insular dwarfism.
-Fossils of both species of Zalmoxes have been unearthed in the Sânpetru Formation, the Sebes Formation and Densuş-Ciula Formation in Romania, both species have been found exclusively in the Hateg Island region.
+Fossils of Zalmoxes have been unearthed in the Sânpetru Formation, the Sebes Formation and Densuş-Ciula Formation in Romania, all of which are in the Hateg Island region.

 Diet

 A scientific paper from 2003 found that Zalmoxes most likely had a diet that consisted of tough fibrous plants like soft shoots, horsetails, angiosperms, pteridophytes, and ferns.
 Further studies showed that it could process and digest C3 plants.